Strenda-biocatalysis/Strenda-biocatalysis/ModelExamples/Biocatalyst/Readme.md

 - __formulation__
   - Type: string
-  - Description: Depending on the formulation, the biocatalyst may be in a liquid form within a solvent or as a solid powder.
+  - Description: Depending on the formulation, the biocatalyst can exist either in a dissolved state within a solvent or as a solid powder.
 It defines the physical state in which the biocatalyst is used.
 Additional information regarding the application or formulation in the experiment should be entered in the next subcategory.

 <hr>